We Found the Best Red Couches, as Inspired by Our Favorite Spaces

 This story was part of Sofa Week, our seven-day stretch of, you guessed it, sofas.
 After years spent styling, sitting on, and searching for the best of the best—from bespoke designs to rare under-$500 gems—we’re compiling our couch knowledge in one comfy spot.

-One of the perks of working here at Domino is the fact that we get access to a myriad number of homes, all beautifully individual and dynamic—their style-focused characteristics go without saying.
-And with said perk, we tend to spot commonalities along the way, which become the trends we in turn embrace.
-Throughout the course of every season, there are a handful of trademark trends we have grown to expect: pastels for spring, vibrant hues for summer, and cozy textiles for fall.
-Then there are those that skew towards the less-expected.
-Case in point?
-The latest reoccurring theme we spotted: oversized red couches.
+One of the perks of working at Domino is the fact that we look at homes, beautifully individual and dynamic, all day long.
+And with said perk, we spot commonalities along the way.
+There are a handful of trademark trends we have grown to expect every season: pastels for spring, vibrant hues for summer, and cozy textures for fall.
+Then there are those that skew toward the less expected and timeless.
+Case in point: the best red couches.

 A departure from the standard white, beige, or taupe-y seat, this fresh alternative immediately brings a bold dose of color and character to any space.
 We’ve spotted the primary hue in every shade—from blush and tomato to rust and even rich maroon.
 And the look is surprisingly more versatile than you may think and can be seamlessly integrated within a wide variety of aesthetics.
 Below, a closer look at a few of our favorite spaces featuring this particular hue, and how creatives and designers tapped it as the centerpiece of their living quarters or let it blend in with the rest of their decor.
 Then we share a few shoppable look-alikes (especially if the original was bespoke), to boot.